jkim3360/student-toy-app/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) SOFTWARE ENGINEERING IMMERSIVE

-# rails-api-with-react-lab

-#### RAILS API (with REACT FRONTEND) LAB
+# LAB: Rails API with React frontend

-This lab is meant to reinforce your knowledge of React and build your skills in creating a Rails api.
+This lab is meant to build your skills in creating a Rails API and reinforce your foundation in React.

 ![](https://media.giphy.com/media/l4EoOPJMXozky47f2/giphy.gif)

 ## DELIVERABLE:

-Your goal in this lab is to create a REST-ful api in Rails and accessing that API with a React frontend.
+Your goal in this assignment is to build a REST-ful API using Rails and then create a React App that successfully retrieves data from your API.
+You will:

-Create a "Student's API" that has the ability to Read All and Read One students.
+- Create a `students api` that has the ability to read all and/or read one student(s).
-Connect your Rails backend with a React frontend.
-Display all of the Students.
+- Connect to your API with a Student App React frontend.
-Style.
-Deploy.
+- Style your Student App.
+- Deploy your API and your Student App.

 ## Getting started with Rails